 The PPO line is the result of taking much longer-term EMA and then subtracting it from the shorter EMA.
 Then, the obtained result is divided by the longer EMA and multiplied by 100.
 The most commonly used values are 26days for longer-term EMA and a minimum of 12 days for shorter EMA.
 Well, it’s all left to the trader’s choice.

 This is an EMI of the extended PPO line which is described in component 1.
 On the other hand, traders can easily choose the period length EMA that is used for the signal line.

 - The PPO histogram

-As the time moves, the difference between the signal line and PPO line will differ to a greater extent.
+As time moves, the difference between the signal line and the PPO line will differ to a greater extent.
 The PPO histogram took the difference and plotted so that it can be easily converted into the readable histogram.
-In fact, the difference between these two lines oscillates around the zero line.
+The difference between these two lines oscillates around the zero lines.

 When the price oscillator is positive, histogram value increase and the upside momentum value also increases.
 When the PPO is negative, the histogram value also decreases, and even the downside momentum also increases.